angelsl/ev3-source/docs/index.md

 ## 1. Environment setup

+### 1.1 Background

-### Hardware setup
+#### Hardware setup

 Instructions for a default robot design are included in the manual, which can be found in the robot kit.
 Try that out if you don't know where to start.
 You are, however, encouraged to come up with your own design!

 For the mission, it must be a robot that your Studio has built.
 Sharing of the same robot for grading, no matter using the same program or different programs, is strictly **NOT** allowed.

+#### Software setup

+The environment that we have installed in the microSD card is a Linux distribution from a project called [ev3dev](http://www.ev3dev.org/).
+You can find out more about it from [the official website](http://www.ev3dev.org/).
+When you press "Run" in the Source Academy, your programs will be compiled to the Sinter Virtual Machine Language (SVML) by the Source Academy, the SVML code will be sent to the robot through the internet, and the robot then runs the SVML code on the [Sinter virtual machine](https://github.com/source-academy/sinter).
+(Please review Brief B5 to understand this process.)

-### Installing the ev3dev image
+### 1.2 Installing the ev3dev image

 Download the [Source Academy's customised ev3dev image from here][latest-img].
 Then, use an image burner of your choice to install the image onto the microSD card issued.
 You will require a microSD card reader for this.
 The instructions for each operating system are as follows:

-#### Cross-platform
+**Windows, macOS, Linux**

 Follow [this section &#40;"Flash the SD card"&#41; on the ev3dev site](https://www.ev3dev.org/docs/getting-started/#step-2-flash-the-sd-card). **Note: download the [customised EV3-Source image][latest-img], not the ev3dev release image.**

-Explorer/Finder may say that it is unable to read the card, or the card needs to be formatted.
+File Explorer (Windows)/Finder (macOS) may say that it is unable to read the card, or the card needs to be formatted.
 That is normal; just dismiss the message.
 Etcher will be able to flash the card.

-If this does not work, try our [alternative instructions at the end of the page](#appendix-alternative-flashing-instructions).
+If this does not work, try our [alternative instructions at the end of the page](#alternative-flashing-instructions).

-### Software setup

-The environment that we have installed in the microSD card is a Linux distribution from a project called [ev3dev](http://www.ev3dev.org/).
-You can find out more about it from [the official website](http://www.ev3dev.org/).
-When you press "Run" in the Source Academy, your programs will be compiled to the Sinter Virtual Machine Language (SVML) by the Source Academy, the SVML code will be sent to the robot through the internet, and the robot then runs the SVML code on the [Sinter virtual machine](https://github.com/source-academy/sinter).
-(Please review Brief B5 to understand this process.)

 This is what you should see when the EV3 has booted up with the microSD card inserted.

 ![ev3-boot](screen.png)

-Tip: the number you see at the top-right of the screen is the battery voltage in volts.
-A fully charged battery should read somewhere around 8.3 V, and below 6 V, your battery will be running flat soon.
+_Tip: the number you see at the top-right of the screen is the battery voltage in volts.
+A fully charged battery should read somewhere around 8.3 V, and below 6 V, your battery will be running flat soon._

 ## 2. Writing and testing your solutions